stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/xamlflowsaveoptions/get_saveformat/_index.md

 title: Aspose::Words::Saving::XamlFlowSaveOptions::get_SaveFormat method
 linktitle: get_SaveFormat
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Saving::XamlFlowSaveOptions::get_SaveFormat method.
+description: 'Aspose::Words::Saving::XamlFlowSaveOptions::get_SaveFormat method.
 Specifies the format in which the document will be saved if this save options object is used.
-Can only be XamlFlow in C++.
+Can only be XamlFlow in C++.'
 type: docs
 weight: 500
 url: /cpp/aspose.words.saving/xamlflowsaveoptions/get_saveformat/